dlt-hub/dlt/docs/website/docs/examples/incremental_loading/index.md

 import Header from '../_examples-header.md';

 <Header
-    intro="In this tutorial you will learn how to do incremental loading in consecutive runs with dlt.
-The state of your incremental loads will be persistet in your selected destination and restored and used on each new load, making it very easy to keep your loaded dataset up to date with the source." slug="incremental_loading" />
+    intro="In this tutorial, you will learn how to do incremental loading in consecutive runs with dlt.
+    The state of your incremental loads will be persisted in your selected destination and restored and used on each new load, making it very easy to keep your loaded dataset up to date with the source." slug="incremental_loading" />

-## Doing incremental loads with the zendesk api
+## Doing incremental loads with the Zendesk API

-(Add some text here)
+In this example, you'll find a Python script that interacts with the Zendesk Support API to extract ticket events data.
+Along the way, we'll cover the following key concepts:

+- We'll learn how to create a source function for Zendesk Support data extraction.

+- We'll understand how to enable incremental loading for efficient data extraction.

+- We'll explore how to work with timestamps, specifically converting them to Unix timestamps for incremental data extraction.

+- We'll see how to use the `start_time` parameter in API requests to retrieve data starting from a specific timestamp.

 ### Loading code